JuGid/Staurie/README.md

 # Staurie

 Staurie is a PHP Text based game engine to create interactive fiction with the possibility to activate/deactivate components.
+This is only for education purpose.

 ## Text based games